+2.7.2.1.2 A Physician extender who is:
-2.7.2.2 Subcontracting Requirements

-- 2.7.2.2.1 The Contractor remains fully responsible for meeting all of the terms and requirements of the Contract regardless of whether the Contractor subcontracts for performance of any Contract responsibility.
+- 2.7.2.2 Subcontracting Requirements - 2.7.2.2.1 The Contractor remains fully responsible for meeting all of the terms and requirements of the Contract regardless of whether the Contractor subcontracts for performance of any Contract responsibility.
 The Contractor shall require each First Tier, Downstream or Related Entity to meet all terms and requirements of the Contract that are applicable to such First Tier, Downstream or Related Entity.
 No subcontract will operate to relieve the Contractor of its legal responsibilities under the Contract. - 2.7.2.2.2 The Contractor is responsible for the satisfactory performance and adequate oversight of its First Tier, Downstream and Related Entities.
 First Tier, Downstream and Related Entities are required to meet the same federal and State financial and program reporting requirements as the Contractor.
-The Contractor is required to evaluate any potential First Tier, Downstream or Related Entity prior to delegation, pursuant to 42 C.F.R. § 438.20.
-Additional information about subcontracting requirements is contained in Appendix C.

-- 2.7.2.2.3 The Contractor must establish contracts and other written agreements between the Contractor and First Tier, Downstream and Related Entities for Covered Services not delivered directly by the Contractor or its employees. - 2.7.2.2.4 Contract only with qualified or licensed Providers who continually meet federal and State requirements, as applicable, and the qualifications contained in Appendix C. - 2.7.3 Non-Payment and Reporting of Provider Preventable Conditions - 2.7.3.1 The Contractor agrees to take such action as is necessary in order for the Department to comply with and implement all Federal and State laws, regulations, policy guidance, and Illinois policies and procedures relating to the identification, reporting, and non-payment of Provider preventable conditions, including 42 U.S.C. § 1396b-1 and regulations promulgated thereunder. - 2.7.3.2 As a condition of payment, the Contractor shall develop and implement policies and procedures for the identification, reporting, and non-payment of Provider Preventable Conditions.
-Such policies and procedures shall be consistent with federal law and regulation, including but not limited to 42 C.F.R. § 434.6(a)(12), 42 C.F.R. § 438.6(f)(2), and 42 C.F.R. § 447.26, and guidance and be consistent with the Department's policies, procedures, and guidance on Provider Preventable Conditions.
-The Contractor's policies and procedures shall also be consistent with the following: - 2.7.3.2.1 The Contractor shall not pay a Provider for a Provider Preventable Condition. - 2.7.3.2.2 The Contractor shall require, as a condition of payment from the Contractor, that all Providers comply with reporting requirements on Provider Preventable Conditions as described at 42 C.F.R. § 447.26(d) and as may be specified by the Contractor and/or the Department.
+The Contractor is required to evaluate any potential First Tier, Downstream or Related Entity prior to delegation, pursuant to 42 C.F.R. § 438.230.
+Additional information about subcontracting requirements is contained in Appendix C. - 2.7.2.2.3 The Contractor must establish contracts and other written agreements between the Contractor and First Tier, Downstream and Related Entities for Covered Services not delivered directly by the Contractor or its employees. - 2.7.2.2.4 Contract only with qualified or licensed Providers who continually meet federal and State requirements, as applicable, and the qualifications contained in Appendix C. - 2.7.3 Non-Payment and Reporting of Provider Preventable Conditions - 2.7.3.1 The Contractor agrees to take such action as is necessary in order for the Department to comply with and implement all Federal and State laws, regulations, policy guidance, and Illinois policies and procedures relating to the identification, reporting, and non-payment of Provider preventable conditions, including 42 U.S.C. § 1396b-1 and regulations promulgated thereunder. - 2.7.3.2 As a condition of payment, the Contractor shall develop and implement policies and procedures for the identification, reporting, and non-payment of Provider Preventable Conditions.
+Such policies and procedures shall be consistent with federal law and regulation, including but not limited to 42 C.F.R. § 434.6(a)(12), 42 C.F.R. § 438.3(g), and 42 C.F.R. § 447.26, and guidance and be consistent with the Department's policies, procedures, and guidance on Provider Preventable Conditions.
+The Contractor's policies and procedures shall also be consistent with the following: - 2.7.3.2.1 The Contractor shall not pay a Provider for a Provider Preventable Condition.